reidmorrison/symmetric-encryption/README.md

 * The application source code containing the RSA private key to decrypt the above files
 * The userid and password for the database to copy the encrypted data itself, or an unsecured copy or export of the database contents

+A major feature of symmetric encryption is that it makes the encryption and decryption automatically available when the Rails application is started.
+This includes all rake tasks and the Rails console.
+In this way data can be encrypted or decrypted as part of any rake task.

+From a security perspective it is important then to properly secure the system so that no hacker can switch to and run as the rails user and thereby gain access to the encryption and decryption capabilities

 ## Features